Current and Recent Research

 More than half of the world’s 7,000 or so languages are at risk of no longer being spoken by the end of this century.
 Online language archives can potentially play a valuable role in language preservation and revitalization.
 This research trajectory brings the fields of language archives and user-centered design into dialogue, with the goal of improving users’ experiences with language archives and making them more accessible and useful.
 The first step was a workshop in February 2016 (funded by NSF grants 1543763 and 1543828).
 I am currently collaborating on the development of several language archives.

 Wasson, C., M. Medina, E. Nalin, M. Chong, B. LeMay, and K. Saintonge.
-2017.
+2018.
 Designing Online Archives for Endangered Languages.
-To appear in Journal of Business Anthropology, Special Issue on Design Anthropology, November 2017.
+To appear in Journal of Business Anthropology, Special Issue on Design Anthropology, Spring 2018.

 Al Smadi, D., S. Barnes, M. Blair, M. Chong, R. Cole-Jett, A. Davis, S. Hardisty, J. Hooker, C. Jackson, T. Kennedy, J. Klein, B. LeMay, M. Medina, K. Saintonge, A. Vu, and C. Wasson.
 2016.
 Exploratory User Research for CoRSAL.
 Report prepared by students of UNT Design Anthropology class for S. Chelliah, Director of the Computational Resource for South Asian Languages (CoRSAL).